 1) Six Scriptures Describing the Seven Spirts of God

-Please prayerfully consider the following six scriptures, which reveal who the seven spirits are and the many names and titles assigned to them.
+Please prayerfully consider the following six scriptures, which reveal who the seven spirits are, where they are and what they do.
+In all six, they are either before God's throne or "stand before God".

 1) The seven spirits are before God's throne.